 Our list would not be complete without this restaurant dedicated to this liquid amber gold!
 At Délices érable & cie, you will find dozens of variations on this flavour that is dear to our hearts: butters, candies, caramels, cookies, popcorn, mustards, spices, syrups, teas, vinaigrettes, and so many gift sets.

 What a wonderful marriage of flavours chocolate and maple is!
 That’s why it’s no wonder the creations from the experts at Chocosina really catch our eye!
 When we want something to go with our coffee, or to make an impression at a gathering, we immediately go for their dark chocolate, caramel maple, and raspberry maple ganaches, or their maple pecan fudge.
-And for the more discerning palates, they also have maple and dark chocolate logs!

 At this charming place, they serve an unforgettable maple and toasted hazelnut flavoured café au lait, prepared with a syrup made in-house.
 Paquebot Café definitely knows how to get our attention!